singhalmradul/singhalmradul/README.md

 Full Stack Developer
 --------------------

-Seasoned Full Stack Developer specializing in backend development, comprehensive skill set in designing, testing, and maintaining robust software systems.
+Full Stack Developer specializing in backend development, comprehensive skill set in designing, testing, and maintaining robust software systems.
 As a lifelong learner, committed to staying abreast of the latest industry trends and technologies.

 * 🌍  I'm based in India
 * ✉️  You can contact me at [singhalmradul@gmail.com](mailto:singhalmradul@gmail.com)